 - Association of Accounting Technicians AAT

-Each of these bodies has different roles; the CIPFA are normally found in government, CIMA tends to work in trade and industry and provide management accounts on a timely basis.
+Each of these bodies has different roles; the CIPFA are typically found in government, CIMA tends to work in trade and industry and provide management accounts on a timely basis.
 The other two bodies are chartered and certified accountants and can act as professional auditors.
 There are also other more specialist accountant’s, taxation specialists as well as accounting technicians.

 If you do have problems with an Accountant, it is worth speaking to them first and then contacting their accounting bodies if it not resolved.